rte-france/Grid2Op/docs/createbackend.rst

 You know that, at this substation 0 there are `6` elements connected.
 In this example, these are:

-- origin end of Line 0
+- origin side of Line 0
 - Load 0
 - gen 0
-- origin end of line 1
+- origin side of line 1
-- origin end of line 2
+- origin side of line 2
-- origin end of line 3
+- origin side of line 3

 Given that, you can fill: